heckman/photos-server/progress-notes/2024-02-16 Progress Note.md

 # 2024-02-15 Progress Note

-## New Implementation Details

-- Started a new branch with another `sh` version of the program, this time using `tcpserver` from the `ucspi-tcp` package, available vie homebrew.

 ## To Do

 - Figure out a way to delete temporary files after they are sent via the